Regulation A+: What Entrepreneurs Need to Know

 The Mini IPO

 Regulation A+ has a reputation for being the “Mini IPO.”
-There are differences from a true IPO, but using this regulation, companies can raise up to $50M in a given year.
+There are key differences from a true ‘Initial Public Offering’, but by using Regulation A+, companies can raise up to $75M in a given year from the public.
 The offering has to be qualified by the SEC, but the qualification process and ongoing reporting are less intensive and less costly than an IPO, hence the nickname “mini.”

-Where Regulation A+ is most similar to IPOs is this: investors can sell their shares the day after buying them if they want to.
+Regulation A+ is most similar to an IPO in that investors can sell their shares the day after buying them if they want to (though this doesn’t mean they can—companies have to choose to quote their shares on a trading platform to let their investors access potential liquidity).
 There is no lock-up period after purchase.
-Regulation A+ is a liquidity event.

 Indeed, companies that raise capital with Reg A can be listed on national stock exchanges if they choose to and provide enhanced disclosure, though many businesses choose not to as the costs of being listed on a national exchange can add significant expenses to the whole endeavor, as well as an increased administrative burden.
-Companies also have the option of listing on OTC markets, which are less burdensome in that regard.
+Companies also have the option of listing on OTC markets, which are less burdensome in that regard, or on an ATS like StartEngine Secondary.

 A note about Tier 1 and Tier 2

-With Regulation A+, companies have two paths to explore: Tier 1 Regulation A offerings, in which companies can raise up to $20M and Tier 2, with which companies can raise up to $50M.
+With Regulation A+, companies have two paths to explore.
+Tier 1 Regulation A offerings, in which companies can raise up to $20M and Tier 2, with which companies can raise up to $75M.
+In general, we advise companies to use Tier 2 as Tier 1 offerings are not exempt from blue sky laws.
+However, companies should discuss all paths and associated requirements with their own counsel to determine the best path for their business.

 Tier 2, on the other hand, preempts state blue sky laws, and so companies do not have to individually qualify or register their offering with every state.
 For the purpose of this blog post, Regulation A+ and Reg A both refer specifically to Tier 2 offerings.